sage-code/maj/README.md

 # Maj

-Maj is a new creole language for young adults.
+Maj is a community language for Sage Code members!

 **Attributes:**

-Maj is a logic language with following addributes:
+Maj is a logically correct language with following addributes:

 1. Accesible - documentation is public;
 2. Efficient - short words and simple alphabet;
 3. Familiar  - uses familiar European phonetics;

-**Goals ...**
+**Purpose ...**

+Maj should look familiar to a native Romance language speaker.

-1. Maj is for games;
+1. Maj is for study;
-2. Maj is for study;
+2. Maj is for business;
-3. Maj is for family;
-4. Maj is for friendship;
+3. Maj is for friendship;
-5. Maj is for entertainment;
+4. Maj is for entertainment;

 **Maj is not ...**

 1. a secret language;
+1. a cryptic language;
 1. a mystic language;
-1. a cryptic language;

 **Principles:**